typegoose/mongodb-memory-server/README.md

 ### Configuring which mongod binary to use

-The default behaviour is that version `4.0.25` for your OS will be downloaded.
+The default behavior is that version `4.0.25` for your OS will be downloaded.
 By setting [Environment variables](https://nodkz.github.io/mongodb-memory-server/docs/api/config-options) you are able to specify which version and binary will be downloaded:

 ```sh
 export MONGOMS_DOWNLOAD_URL=https://fastdl.mongodb.org/linux/mongodb-linux-x86_64-ubuntu1804-4.2.8.tgz